The Meeting of the Minds Peer-to-Peer Publishing

 - Articles should be written in a non-academic, conversational tone.

 - Include, whenever possible, bullet-point lists, short paragraphs, and the judicious use of bold and italics.

 - Images, videos and hyperlinks are encouraged.

-The Meeting of the Minds audience is a smart bunch.
-They are CXOs, think-tankers, activists, public servants, philanthropists, and more.
-They are looking for big ideas in the world and hoping to connect with great minds, but their time is limited.
+The Meeting of the Minds audience is a smart and busy group of people.
 In order to get their attention the content you write has to be readable, valuable, and compelling.

 What’s the best way to grab the attention of our audience?
 Here are some general tips.

 Do not begin with an overview of urbanism

 We know they world’s population is expected to reach 10 billion by 2050.
 We know that the world’s population is moving to cities, and that, by 2050, over two-thirds (68%) of the world’s population is expected to live in cities.
 Our audience arrives with this knowledge.
 Please do not start your submission with these, or similar, statistics.